Headshot of Daniel Kerwin

 Kerwin especially feels at home at STEM based on his multicultural upbringing, which included time spent at many K-12 international schools – schools that Kerwin says had a very similar atmosphere to STEM.
 He was born in 1988 in Melbourne, Australia, then went on to spend time in Auckland, New Zealand (1994-96), Hong Kong (1996-97), Essex, UK (1998-2002) and Yokohama, Japan (2002-2006).
 In 2006, the Kerwin family set up a home base in Colorado Springs, while Kerwin accepted enrollment at Macalester College in St. Paul, Minn.

 After graduating from Macalester with a degree in History in 2010 (Media Studies and Japanese minors), Kerwin first pursued his passion for journalism as a sports reporter for the Worthington Daily Globe and the New Ulm Journal in Southwestern Minnesota.
-In 2013 he moved to Tokyo, Japan.
-He entered the teaching profession for the first time, teaching ESL to business people for AEON Corporation at a school right across from Tokyo Station in the city’s heart.
+In 2013, he moved to Tokyo, Japan, and entered the teaching profession for the first time, teaching ESL to business people for AEON Corporation at a school in the heart of the city right across from Tokyo Station.